amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 A Mannheim slide rule has $C$ and $D$ scales for arithmetic operations ($×$ and $÷$), $L$ scale for common logarithm ($log$), $A$ and $B$ scales for square and square root ($x^2$ and $\sqrt{x}$), $K$ scale for cubic and cube root ($x^3$ and $\sqrt[3]{x}$), and $S$ and $T$ scales for trigonometric functions ($sin$ and $tan$).

 The following is the Post 1447 simplex slide rule, manufactured by the Japanese company Hemmi in the late 1950s.
 As is the tradition for Japanese slide rules, this one is made of bamboo, which is a better material than wood, because bamboo is more resistant to warping and it slides more smoothly.
-In slide rule parlance, the term "simplex" refers to the models with scales on only one side of the frame.
+The term "simplex" refers to the slide rules with scales on only one side of the frame.

 ![Post 1447](./figures/SlideRules/Post1447/DSC00149.JPG)